microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 <br />

-Since PIC18F47Q10 has only **Two Instance** of EUSART's the second EUSART was loaded<br /> Automatically for CDC UART \(If Device has more Number of Instances will be listed<br /> accordingly to select the respective EUSART's\)
+Since PIC18F47Q10 has only **Two Instance** of EUSART's the second EUSART was loaded<br /> Automatically for CDC UART \(If Device has more Number of Instances it will be listed accordingly to select the respective EUSART's\)

 ![](images/GUID-442D1FB2-1B4A-4D4E-9F6B-5B457F25EC50-low.png)